slazarov/python-bittrex-websocket/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

+# Testing needed
+It's a newly published library so please test it and report for any bugs.
+Much appreciated.

 # What can I use it for?
 You can use it for various purposes, some examples include:
 * maintaining live order book